jorgedlcruz/zimbra-fresh-ui/README.md

 chmod +x install.sh
 ./install.sh
 ```
+The installer will ask if you have 8.7.1, type y if you have it or n if you have ZCS 8.6 or 8.7

 Remember to keep safe the files css.tar.gz and skins.tar.gz in case you need to rollback

 Return then to your Browser and pres F5, or refresh your Browser